MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 For even more information, see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 ### Reverse proxy URL
-The Enterprise Website connector is cloud-based, so it doesn't access on-premises content.
+The Enterprise websites connector is cloud-based, so it doesn't access on-premises content.
 To provide that access, install a reverse proxy.
 A reverse proxy provides secure, reliable access to on-premises websites.
 We recommend Azure Application Proxy (AAP).

 The reverse proxy requirement for root URL and authentication is the same as for cloud-based content except that the root URL and authentication are provided by the reverse proxy server.